mruiz7797/double-seven-guitars/docs/testing.md

 ![Home page services offered section](images/testing//services-home-page.png)

-- **C: As a first time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owner).**
+- **C: As a first-time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owner).**

 Reviews are at the bottom of the home page:

 ![Reviews on home page](images/testing/testimonials-home-page.png)

-•	**D: As a first time visitor, I want to check the location of the business, so that I can see if it is feasable to drop off/pick up my guitar.**
+•	**D: As a first-time visitor, I want to check the location of the business, so that I can see if it is feasable to drop off/pick up my guitar.**

 Mention of location (Lechlade) in the primary info section: